Five-Second Testing: Step-by-Step Process + Example

 - What did you like best/least about the design?

 - What would you change about the design?

 One best practice to get effective test results is to not tell users beforehand what they will have to do after the five seconds are up.
 This is important as it helps you draw unbiased first impressions and gut reactions.

 By collecting and reviewing users’ initial impressions, you’ll be able to identify whether the content page is clear and concise.
 If the page is clear, participants will easily recall the important content and accurately identify the page’s main purpose.

 Check out the second chapter of this guide for more information on how to create an effective UX research plan.

 Example of a five-second test with Maze

 Creating a five-second test is fairly simple.
 All you need to get started is an image (a screenshot of a landing page or design mockup), and a pool of participants.
 In this section, we give you an example of a five-second test using Maze.
-If you want to create your own test, you can sign up here.

 Step 1: Determine what you need to test and set up a goal